amerkay/wp-beacon-multi-currency-forms/README.md

 ##### Donation Form Page
 - Select the WordPress page where the full donation form will be displayed
-- When donors click "Donate now" in the CTA box, they'll be taken to this page
+- When donors click "Donate now" in the donate box, they'll be taken to this page
 - Each form can have its own dedicated page

 ##### Supported Currencies